By Brenda Gonzalez Cordova BA ‘21, former Arts Peer Advisor

 You start your academic journey in the Bachelor of Arts by choosing a first-year study option.
 You can choose from three options:

-Both Arts One and CAP can help ease your transition into university because they offer smaller communities of instructors and peers, set you up to cover some degree requirements, and bundle courses into an easy, one-click registration.
+Both Arts One and CAP can help ease your transition into university because they offer bundled collections of courses, smaller communities of instructors and peers, and enable you up to cover some degree requirements in your first year.
 For those wanting more flexibility, you may prefer a custom timetable, where you build your own course schedule from scratch.

 The benefits of CAP